-- Generate a data sample with two categories - Signal: Gaussian distributed with a mean x,y value of 1 and sigma of 1.
+- Generate a data sample with two categories (we will walk through this in the tutorial) - Signal: Gaussian distributed with a mean x,y value of 1 and sigma of 1.
 Label events 1 - Background: Gaussian distributed with a mean x,y value of -1 and sigma of 1.
 Label events 0

-- Build a DNN

-- 2 inputs (x,y)

-- 1 hidden layer of 10 nodes.
-ReLU activation for each node

-- 1 output (1,0), signal or background.
+- 2 inputs (x,y) - 1 hidden layer of 10 nodes.
+ReLU activation for each node - 1 output (1,0), signal or background.
 Sigmoid activation at node

-- Train DNN
+Train DNN

 - Run over data sample.
 Batch gradient decent 100 epochs

-- Test!
+• Test!

-- Use trained DNN on a new data sample of signal and background.
+Use trained DNN on a new data sample of signal and background.
 Can identify correct label 92% of the time